websurfin/websurfin.github.io/_pages/about.md

 ## Hobbies

 ### Skiing/snowboarding
 I was very lucky to be afforded the opportunity to learn to ski at a very young age by my parents and a non-profit program at my school to offer subsidized ski/snowboard programs.
 Because of this, I have been skiing since I was a kid.
 Later on, I picked up snowboarding and liked it even better than skiing!
 I even taught both skiing and snowboarding at the local mountain while in high school in order to get my season pass.
-I still try to snowboard most weekends here in New Hampshire.
+I managed to snowboard most weekends during the winter while living in New Hampshire.
 When I lived on the central coast of California to attend Cal Poly, I had to give up snowboarding for years because it was almost 4 hours to the nearest mountain and I was busy with my studies.
+Now that I live just an hour's drive away from Bear Mountain, I will be teaching my girlfriend how to snowboard over the next couple of years.

 <br />
 <center>